Bukit Jalil Global Acquisition - GuruFocus.com

-New York, June 27, 2023 (GLOBE NEWSWIRE) -- Bukit Jalil Global Acquisition 1 Ltd. (the “Company”), a blank check company incorporated in the Cayman Islands, today announced the pricing of its initial public offering of 5,000,000 units at a price of $10.00 per unit.
+New York, June 30, 2023 (GLOBE NEWSWIRE) -- Bukit Jalil Global Acquisition 1 Ltd. (the “Company”), a blank check company incorporated in the Cayman Islands, today announced the closing of its initial public offering of 5,750,000 units (which includes full exercise of the underwriters’ over-allotment option) at a price of $10.00 per unit for aggregate gross proceeds of $57.5 million.
 Each unit consists of one ordinary share, one-half of one redeemable warrant and one right to receive one-tenth of one ordinary share upon consummation of an initial business combination.
 Each whole redeemable warrant entitles the holder thereof to purchase one ordinary share at an exercise price of $11.50 per share.
-The units are expected to trade on The Nasdaq Capital Market (“NASDAQ”) under the ticker symbol “BUJAU” beginning June 28, 2023.
-Once the securities comprising the units begin separate trading, the ordinary shares, warrants and rights are expected to be listed on NASDAQ under the symbols “BUJA,” “BUJAW,” and “BUJAR,” respectively.
-The offering is expected to close on June 30, 2023, subject to customary closing conditions.
+The units commenced trading on The Nasdaq Capital Market (“NASDAQ”) under the ticker symbol “BUJAU” on June 28, 2023.
+Once the securities comprising the units begin separate trading, the ordinary shares, warrants and rights will be listed on NASDAQ under the symbols “BUJA,” “BUJAW,” and “BUJAR,” respectively.

 The Company is a blank check company sponsored by Bukit Jalil Global Investment Ltd., a Cayman Islands exempted company, formed for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, recapitalization, reorganization or similar business combination with one or more businesses or entities.
 The Company intends to identify a prospective target business which will not be limited to a particular industry or geographic location.

-A.G.P./Alliance Global Partners is acting as the sole book-running manager for the offering.
+A.G.P./Alliance Global Partners acted as the sole book-running manager for the offering.

-Brookline Capital Markets, a division of Arcadia Securities, LLC is acting as the co-manager for the offering.
+Brookline Capital Markets, a division of Arcadia Securities, LLC acted as the co-manager for the offering.

 A registration statement relating to these securities was declared effective by the U.S. Securities and Exchange Commission (the “SEC”) on June 27, 2023.
 This press release shall not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.
 No securities regulatory authority has either approved or disapproved of the contents of this press release.